 It is true that your cat is a hunter, born and bred.
 Even if your particular kitty seems ideally suited to the couch potato life, the DNA doesn’t lie.
 Outside, your cat is likely to hunt out of instinct or fun, even if he isn’t particularly hungry.

-You can also set up enriching hunts indoors using meal and treat puzzle toys like this one* to keep your cat engaged, hunting and happy!
+You can also set up enriching hunts indoors using meal and treat puzzle toys to keep your cat engaged, hunting and happy!

 Many parents of human kiddos set up jungle gyms and tree forts so their children can climb and explore.
 And people aren’t even climbers by nature!
 Your cat IS a climber by nature – this is just one of those instinctive things cats do.

-So if your kitty is climbing on off-limits items, setting up cat-specific climbing shelves like these* can relocate your cat’s climbing activities quite effectively.
+So if your kitty is climbing on off-limits items, setting up cat-specific climbing shelves can relocate your cat’s climbing activities quite effectively.

 One really fun indoor enrichment activity your cat can enjoy every day is watching outdoor wildlife.
 This is just what do cats do anyway – they are genetically programmed to watch small, fast-moving objects, so any chance to do this is likely to be appreciated!